-WARNING: In the event that a student is pregnant, the Radiologic Technology Program advises the student that she may be subjected to radiation, which is harmful to the unborn fetus.
+WARNING: If a student is pregnant, the Radiologic Technology Program advises the student that she may be subjected to radiation, which is harmful to the unborn fetus.
 The student is encouraged to notify the program faculty of pregnancy.

-NOTE: This is a VOLUNTARY disclosure and the student has the right to revoke declared pregnancy worker statement.
+NOTE: This is a VOLUNTARY disclosure, and the student has the right to revoke declared pregnancy worker statement.
 This notification must be made in writing and a signed statement of pregnancy kept in the student's file and sent to the Radiation Safety Officer.
 This will not alter clinical rotations based upon pregnancy.

-• Upon Declaration of Pregnancy by student, the Radiation Safety Officer will order a fetal dosimeter to be worn at the student's waist under lead shields utilized and monitored on a monthly basis.
+• Upon Declaration of Pregnancy by student, the Radiation Safety Officer will order a fetal dosimeter to be worn at the student's waist under lead shields utilized and monitored monthly.